-In Oriental Botanicals AllergE, Korean ginseng, which regulates the immune system, is teamed with Korean ginseng and baical skullcap (which are traditionally used in TCM to support Lung Qi, the form of life force energy mentioned above that helps boost overall resistance against allergens) and pinellia (which is traditionally used to relieve cough by encouraging Qi to move in a downwards direction).
+In Oriental Botanicals AllergE, Korean ginseng, which regulates the immune system, is teamed with Chinese licorice and baical skullcap (which are traditionally used in TCM to support Lung Qi and tonify defensive Qi, the form of life energy thought to help and support the body), and pinellia (which is traditionally used in TCM to relieve cough by encouraging Qi to move in a downwards direction).

 Soothe itchy skin

-Allergies that affect the skin typically cause itching, redness and heat, all of which are classic signs of inflammation.
-Minor Bupleurum Combination is traditionally used in TCM to:
+Allergies that affect the skin typically cause itching, redness and heat, all of which are classic signs of inflammation.3

 Manage digestive symptoms

-Based on its use in TCM, Minor Bupleurum Combination may also help manage certain digestive symptoms, including those that can occur as a result of mild food intolerances, such as digestive discomfort, nausea, bloating and diarrhoea.
+Based on its traditional use in TCM, Minor Bupleurum Combination may also help to relieve certain digestive symptoms, including those that can occur as a result of mild food intolerances, such as digestive discomfort, nausea, bloating and diarrhoea.